adilmohak/django-lms/README.md

 # Installation

-First Clone the repo with `git clone https://github.com/adilmohak/django_sms_and_e-learning.git`
+First Clone the repo with `git clone https://github.com/adilmohak/django_lms.git`

 Run the following commands
 `pip install -r requirements.txt`
 `python manage.py runserver`

 Finally go to this address http://127.0.0.1:8000

+### Give it a star

 # Thank You!!